Staying Healthy In Flu Season:

-Flu shots are crucial to reducing your risk of illness and stopping the spread of the flu virus.
-Experts now recommend that everyone age six months and older get a flu shot each year.
+Flu vaccines are crucial to reducing your risk of illness and stopping the spread of the flu virus.
+Experts now recommend that everyone age six months and older get a flu vaccine each year.
 However, the Centers for Disease Control and Prevention (CDC) suggest that the following groups are at highest risk and in greatest need:

 - Pregnant women